 The majority of families in this study though had not accessed any ASD-specific interventions.
 Consequently, they had limited experience upon which to draw when making decisions about which interventions to access.
 Though it is recognized that parents' previous experiences with decision-making will influence how they make future decisions, there are complexities associated with making decisions regarding interventions.
-To this end, although the parents in this study all had to make decisions, all of the participants in the current study reported feeling out of their comfort zone when it came to selecting autism interventions, which is exacerbated by the fact that there is significant debate amongst professionals about which intervention that is generally accepted as the gold standard, summarized by Sophie.
+To this end, although the parents in this study all had to make decisions, all of the participants in the current study reported feeling out of their comfort zone when it came to selecting autism interventions, which is exacerbated by the fact that there is significant debate amongst professionals about which intervention approaches are most effective, and there is not one intervention that is generally accepted as the gold standard, summarized by Sophie.